syngenta/acai-docs/alc/docs/node/sqs/configurations.md

 The SNS/SQS event will automatically handle many common things done when eventing off a SNS/SQS stream.
 Developers then have the ability to further extend that functionality with custom middleware.
 Below is a full list of all the configurations available and examples of their use.

 ???+ example
     Don't like reading documentation?
-Then look at our examples which can run locally! :nerd:
+Then look at [our examples](https://github.com/syngenta-digital/docs-markdown-alc/tree/main/examples/node/sns-sqs) which can be deploy in 1 command into your AWS account! :nerd:

 ### Configuration Options